Who gets into the C-Suite?

 For CEOs, aspiring CEOs or corporate board members responsible for hiring decisions, data about leadership provide something novel to consider.
 The data-driven findings suggest that execution skills are an important way that CEOs set themselves apart from the pack.
 ‘It seems plausible that executives can improve execution skills – being more persistent, efficient and proactive,’ Kaplan and Sorensen write.

 (1) General Ability is the name given to the factor analysis of the following trait (positive correlation): proactive, high standards, efficient, upholds commitments, fast, aggressive, persistent, holds people accountable, has a large network, persuasive, hires ‘A’ players, strategic vision, work ethics, develops talent, enthusiastic, flexible, analytical skills, removes underperformers, creative, brainpower, organized, oral communication, teamwork, calm, open to criticism, attention to detail, listening skills, respectful and integrity.

 (2) Execution is positively correlated with: aggressive, fast, proactive, holds people accountable, removes underperformers, strategic vision, high standards, persistent and negatively with what they called: interpersonal skills: respectful, open to criticism, listening skills, teamwork, flexible, calm, integrity, develops talent, enthusiastic, oral communication.

 (3) Charisma is the factor with a positive correlation with: enthusiastic, persuasive, aggressive, proactive, fast and oral Communication.

 Candidates who have charisma, often lack: analytical skills, attention to detail, organized, brainpower.

+(4) Positively correlated with: brainpower, analytical skills, strategic vision, creative, oral communication and persuasive.
 Negatively with: attention to detail, holds people accountable, organized, removes underperformers, efficient, upholds commitments.